rhnmac/personal-site/_posts/2026-07-04-on-being-the-greatest-nation-on-earth.md

 layout: post
 title: "On being the greatest nation on earth."
 ---

-# On being the greatest nation on earth.

 I'm usually the most patriotic person amongst my friends.
 Often, I'm asked, "Why?
 Why do you love this country so much?"
 If there was ever a time to put it in writing, today is the day, as we celebrate 250 years of independence.

 The United States was founded on a set of ideals, a choice that remains unique to this day.
 Most countries are founded on the basis of an ethnic group or a set of religious beliefs.
 Not us.
 We chose to hold "these truths to be self-evident, that all men are created equal."
 That we are "endowed with certain unalienable rights."